 Areas of thickened, darkened skin (acanthosis nigricans) may appear in the axillae, on the nape of the neck, in skinfolds, and on knuckles and/or elbows; the cause is high insulin levels due to insulin resistance.

-Examination usually detects abundant cervical mucus, reflecting high estrogen levels.
+In patients with polycystic ovary syndrome, examination usually detects abundant cervical mucus, reflecting high estrogen levels.
 PCOS is suspected if women have at least two typical symptoms.

 The diagnosis requires at least 2 of the following 3 criteria: